gcourtade/gcourtade.github.io/about.md

 title: About
 permalink: /about/
 ---
-This is my personal blog.
+Welcome to my personal blog!

 My main research interest is using NMR and simulations to gain a better understanding of how proteins work.